Co-author: James Hurwood

 What credit score should you aim for?

 The higher the better, because your credit score affects your access to better loan and credit card deals.
-The credit score bands are as follows:
+The credit score bands used in Canstar’s free credit score tool are from Equifax, and are as follows:

 What affects my credit rating?